-Before you make a formal report of light pollution, you should try to discuss and resolve the matter with the person responsible for the light.
+Before you make a formal report of a noise nuisance, you should try to discuss and resolve the matter with the person responsible for the noise.

 If you can't resolve the issue then you should contact us.